softmagnet/tp/docs/DeveloperGuide.md

 ### Deleting Tuition Class
 To delete a tuition class, the 'deleteclass' command is used.
-The DeleteCommandParser parses the user input to obtain the parameters, which is the class timing of the class to be deleted.
+The DeleteCommandParser parses the user input to obtain the index of the class to be deleted.
-Then, a DeleteCommand is created with the parsed class timing.
+Then, a DeleteCommand is created with the index of the tuition class to be deleted.
 When the DeleteCommand#execute() is run, the TimesTable is searched to find the tuition class to be deleted.
-If no classes matches the ClassTiming, an exception is thrown.
-Otherwise, the TuitionClass is obtained.
-The TuitionClass object stores a list of students in the class in the form of a list of names.
-From each name, the respective student is found and the TuitionClass is deleted from the student's internal class list.
-Finally, the TuitionClass itself can be removed from the TimesTable's class list.
+That tuition class is then deleted from the model.
+Finally, the GUI will switch over to the `classes` tab and the `Students` list in the `classes` tab will be hidden.

 A diagram of the procedure is shown below: